 - 2.1.
-Settlement provides an avenue to resolve certain cases in which enforcement actions are contemplated by way of mutual agreement between the Commission and a licensee that the latter has committed breach(es) which are supported by facts.
-An early acknowledgement by a licensee of breaches of any provision of the relevant laws will be considered favourably by the Commission .
-Settlement will enable key messages to be delivered to the industry and investors in a timely manner, and will equally save time and the investigative resources of the Commission. - 2.2.
-The determination as to whether a case is suitable to be resolved through Settlement will be made on a case-by-case basis by the Commission so as to ensure that enforcement outcomes are consistent, proportionate, effective and in the public interest.
+Settlement provides an avenue to resolve certain cases in which enforcement actions are contemplated by way of mutual agreement between the Commission and a licensee where the latter has committed breach(es) which are supported by facts.
+An early acknowledgement by a licensee of breaches of any provision of the relevant laws is considered favourably by the Commission.
+This equally saves time and resources for the licensee and the Commission without going through a protracted enforcement process. - 2.2.
+The determination as to whether a case is suitable to be resolved through settlement is made on a case-by-case basis by the Commission so as to ensure that enforcement outcomes are consistent, proportionate, effective and in the public interest.